Different ways in which you can engage with your local community.

 Chalk Art: could you use chalk to write in the street messages of hope, drawings of light and faith?

 Prayer Labyrinth: in the street, chalk it out on the street and write down how people can move and pray around the areas.
-Use your street WhatsApp group to display instructions and encourage social distancing.
+Use your street WhatsApp group to display instructions.

 Window Witness: decorate your window with messages and images of hope and faith.

-Phone Line for the Community: dedicate a phone line for those in the community to call and pray - people will be wanting hope and reaching out at this time, be there to listen to them.
+Phone Line for the Community: dedicate a phone line for those in the community to call and pray.

 Corporate Lament: use blank labels to allow people to write messages, questions, laments or anything on and invite them to hang it on a tree that is in the community or fence of the church - pray for these regularly and listen to what your community is saying.

-Pray Walks: use your daily hour walk to pray along the streets in your community; this doesn't need to be complicated just walk down the street asking God to bring His Kingdom to those who live in the houses.
+Pray Walks: pray along the streets in your community; this doesn't need to be complicated just walk down the street asking God to bring His Kingdom to those who live in the houses.
 Make this a regular thing, not a one off

 HOPE and 24/7 Prayer are encouraging churches to create Prayers inviting local communities to experience God by talking and listening to him in prayer.
 Click Here to go to their Website